How to Use A Stovetop Espresso Maker to make strong freaking coffee

-1. Prepare your Moka Pot.
+Step 1.
+Prepare Your Moka Coffee Maker

 - The lower portion for the water

-- The filter basket for the coffee grounds
+- The filter for the coffee grounds

 - The upper chamber for the finished coffee

-5. Reassemble the unit.
+Step 5.
+Reassemble the Unit

-6. Add fire.
+Step 6.
+Add Heat!

-Wait patiently for the water to come to a boil.
-Most units are fairly small, so this process shouldn’t take long - 3 minutes max for a 6 cup moka pot.
 Don’t wander off, as you need to be present when it does start to boil.
 If using a gas stove, be careful the flame doesn’t melt the plastic handle.